simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 Users for which WebAuthn is enabled cannot continue without a FIDO2 token.
 The UI is different depending on the number of tokens the user has registered:

 - User has 0 tokens: UI requires the user to register a token.
+The user can choose a convenient name for the token to recognise it later.
+If request_tokenmodel is set, the name will be appended with the token model and vendor.
-After registration, the authprocfilter is done (user continues to SP)
+  After successful registration, the authprocfilter is done (user continues to SP)
 - User has 1 token: UI requires the user to authenticate.
 After the authentication, user can optionally enroll another token.
 - User has 2+ tokens: UI requires the user to authenticate.
 After the